tianzhuo112/VTMagic/README.md

 # VTMagic

-VTMagic is page controller manager, you can custom every page by different identifier if you need.
+VTMagic is a page manager library, you can custom every page controller by different identifier if you need.
 It's so easy to use!

 ## Usage